Dragosha/defold-light-and-shadows/README.md

 To set the optimal Fov, Near and Far values for perspective projection, you can add a standard camera component to the scene in a `sun' object and adjust these values there, visually contrasting the area where shadows will be cast, then remove the camera from the scene.

+* `Max lights` - The maximum number of light sources on the Scene that need to be processed simultaneously.
+(Default is 8).
+The maximum number fixed in the shader file is 16 (you can also change it).
+The fewer the sources, the lower the hardware requirements.
+For example, in the `tinyworld` example, there is only one source + light from the sun.

 ![sun](assets/docs/sun2.png)

 Note that color mixing from different light sources takes into account the normal to the surface of the object, be it a sprite or a 3D model.